Fort Ticonderoga: Saratoga campaign

 General Burgoyne led 7,800 British and Hessian forces south from Quebec in June 1777.
 They occupied nearby Fort Crown Point without opposition on June 30, then prepared to besiege Ticonderoga.
 Burgoyne recognized the tactical advantage of the high ground and had his troops haul cannons to the top of Mount Defiance, and General St. Clair ordered Ticonderoga abandoned on July 5, 1777.
 Burgoyne's troops moved in the next day, with advance guards pursuing the retreating Americans.
-Washington heard of Burgoyne's advance and the retreat from Ticonderoga and stated that the event was "not apprehended, nor within the compass of my reasoning".
+Washington heard of Burgoyne's advance and the retreat from Ticonderoga; he stated that the event was "not apprehended, nor within the compass of my reasoning".
 News of the abandonment of the "Impregnable Bastion" without a fight caused "the greatest surprise and alarm" throughout the colonies.
 General St. Clair was court-martialed in 1778, but he was cleared on all charges.

 One last attack

 Ticonderoga and the surrounding defenses were garrisoned by 700 British and Hessian troops under the command of Brigadier General Henry Watson Powell.
 Most of these forces were on Mount Independence, with only 100 each at Fort Ticonderoga and a blockhouse that they were constructing on top of Mount Defiance.
 George Washington sent General Benjamin Lincoln into Vermont to "divide and distract the enemy".
 Lincoln was aware that the British were housing American prisoners in the area, and he decided to test the British defenses.
 On September 13, he sent 500 men to Skenesboro, which they found the British had abandoned, and 500 each against the defenses on either side of the lake at Ticonderoga.
 Colonel John Brown led the troops on the west side, with instructions to release prisoners if possible and attack the fort if it seemed feasible.